 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Established in 1970, Georgia’s State Courts are limited jurisdiction courts for the state.
-The state is divided into 8 State Court districts.
-Some State Courts exercise jurisdiction over all misdemeanors and civil cases regardless of the amount.
+Established in 1970, the state's State Courts are limited jurisdiction courts for the state.
+The state is divided into 8 court districts.
+Some of these courts exercise jurisdiction over all misdemeanors and civil cases regardless of the amount.
 Some focus on traffic violations.
-If the Superior Court has exclusive jurisdiction, then those issues are handled there instead of State Court.
-The Empire State of the South has split State Courts further into “accountability courts” that specialize in things like DUIs, and technology and communication.
-State Courts have their own website with dozens of resources and information on the judges that preside.
+If the Superior judge has exclusive jurisdiction, then those issues are handled there instead of State Court.
+The Empire State of the South has split these courts further into “accountability courts” that specialize in things like DUIs, and technology and communication.
+These courts have their own website with dozens of resources and information on the judges that preside.

-Georgia’s Juvenile Courts are specifically designed to protect children and provide guidance and decision making in difficult family situations.
-The types of cases handled in Juvenile Courts are delinquency, dependency, parental rights, emancipation, substance abuse (both children and adults) child abuse or neglect and mental health issues.
+The state's juvenile judicial system is specifically designed to protect children and provide guidance and decision making in difficult family situations.
+The types of cases handled in these courts are delinquency, dependency, parental rights, emancipation, substance abuse (both children and adults) child abuse or neglect and mental health issues.
 These courts work closely with the Department of Family and Children Services and Department of Juvenile Justice, along with “local school districts, district attorneys’ offices, public defenders’ offices, mental health providers, and stakeholders in the community to provide the services, supervision, resources, and representation as required by statute.”

-The Probate Courts of Georgia are specialized courts with exclusive, original jurisdiction over matters of probate such as wills, estates, guardianships, mental health cases, and other related issues.
+The Probate Courts are specialized courts with exclusive, original jurisdiction over matters of probate such as wills, estates, guardianships, mental health cases, and other related issues.
 Their mission is to “support our communities by protecting the rights, personal information, and property of our neighbors, and by helping those Georgians who are unable to protect themselves.”
-Some other duties of the GA Probate Court are to oversee conservatorships and to issue marriage and weapons carry licenses.
+Some other duties of the GA Probate are to oversee conservatorships and to issue marriage and weapons carry licenses.
 Some of these courts even resolve traffic offenses and misdemeanor cases.
-Additionally, other Probate Courts manage vital records.
-Each Probate Court in the state is unique.
+Additionally, other probate judges manage vital records.
+Each of these courts in the state is unique.